First of a three-part series to commemorate the 50th anniversary of the Moon landings.

 This year, July 20 will mark the 50th anniversary of the 1969 Apollo 11 Moon landing.1,2 Between 1958 and 1965, both Russian and American space programs attempted a total of over 36 unmanned Moon missions.3 Of the 6 that succeeded, none were survivable soft landings.
 Just crashing into the Moon proved exceedingly difficult.
 Developing a guidance, navigation, and control (GNC) system for manned Apollo missions4,9 was an enormous challenge.
 At its heart was a revolutionary new computer: the Apollo Guidance Computer (AGC).5,6,7

 In commemoration of that historical achievement, this is the first of three articles about the AGC.
 Part 1 describes the hardware.
-Part 2 will describe the software and part 3 its application in Moon missions.
+Part 2 describes the software and part 3 its application in Moon missions.
 In the years since its development, jargon may have changed, but the HPC community will recognize many common themes such as flops/watt power constraints, checkpoint and restart strategies, and the need for performance portability.

 The AGC architecture: A giant leap in FLOPSa per W, Kg, m3